3. Commitment to personal data protection

 Some measures, please note that these measures are not exhaustive:

-- Personal data should not be disclosed to unauthorized people, either within the company or externally;
+Personal data should not be disclosed to unauthorized people, either within the company

 When personal data is stored on paper, it should be kept in a secure place where unauthorized people cannot see or access it.